lizhi941/docker-bacula-opensource/README.md

 # docker-bacula-opensource

-This repository is about hpw to install  bacula-opensource docker.
+This repository is about how to install  bacula-opensource in docker.

 More information,please see the /doc/menu.